alumbreras/alumbreras.github.io.src/drafts/2015-01-14-Podemitas_motifs.markdown

 Spotters are seen isolated, without neighborhoods.
 This doesn't seem to have sense and needs more analysis.

-**Answerers and bifurcators**
+**Bifurcators**
+Red.
+Salient motif: *CCB*

+Bifurcators have a special tendency to participate in bifurcations that are placed deeper in the conversation.

+**Answerers**
 Green.
 Salient motif: *CA3* *SA*

 Answerers are seen replying to the main post along with other people (CA3) and sometimes getting even some reply (SA).
-But they have a special tendency to participate in bifurcations, which means deeper in the conversation.

 **Catalyzers**
 Pink.
 Salient motif: *CIA*